vernemq/vmq_webadmin/README.md

 # VerneMQ Admin Interface

+## Status
+* In development, not working for current VerneMQ releases without the needed backend plugin

 ## Limitations
 * Currently, there is no support for authentication and authorization plugins.
 * There is no support for some build-in plugins as bridge.